digitalheir/mathy-unicode-characters/typescript/README.md

-# Mathy Unicode characters
+# Unicode Characters for Math / JavaScript

+This repository exists to make it easier to map between Unicode characters and various other markup languages when typing math, most notably LaTeX and Mathematica.
+Also see the [top-level project description](https://github.com/digitalheir/mathy-unicode-characters).

-JavaScript / TypeScript utility to translate mathy Unicode characters to LaTeX, Mathematica or Wolfram
+This subfolder contains the source for the JavaScript / TypeScript utility to translate the Unicode characters to LaTeX, Mathematica or Wolfram or vice versa.

 ## Usage